 ‘The day brought its unexpected workload, and strains and stresses caused by IT failings, consultant absences and her return from maternity leave.
 But there was no suggestion that her training in diagnosis of sepsis, or in testing potential diagnoses had been deficient, or that she was unaware of her obligations to assess for herself shortcomings or rustiness in her skills, and to seek assistance.
 There was no suggestion, unwelcome and stressful though the failings around her were, and with the workload she had that this was something she had not been trained to cope with or was something wholly out of the ordinary for a Year 6 trainee, not far off consultancy, to have to cope with, without making such serious errors.
 It was her failings which were truly exceptionally bad.’

-A crowd-funding campaign to assist Dr Bawa-Garba has been set up.
-One of the doctors behind the crowdfunding campaign, Dr Moosa Qureshi, said: ”There needs to be greater transparency as to why these decisions were made and who made them.
+A crowd-funding initiative has been set up to help Dr. Bawa-Garba. ”There needs to be greater transparency as to why these decisions were made and who made them.
 Many of us feel that Dr Bawa-Garba was unfairly discriminated against and scapegoated for multiple system failings that could easily have happened to any of us in the current political crisis of the NHS.
 We want patients to be protected and for this doctors need to be able to look after patients without fear that they will be blamed or worse struck off when working in unsafe and dangerous conditions.’

-So, many believe that Bawa-Garba has been made a scapegoat for systemic failings in the NHS.
+As a result, many people believe Bawa-Garba has been made a scapegoat for the NHS’s systematic failures.

-In a further twist to this story, Health Secretary Jeremy Hunt has ordered a review into criminal manslaughter so far as it affects medical practitioners.
+In an additional twist to the issue, Health Secretary Jeremy Hunt has requested a study of criminal manslaughter as it pertains to medical professionals.

-The review, led by Sir Norman Williams (a former President of the Royal College of Surgeons), is to report by April 2018.
+Sir Norman Williams (former President of the Royal College of Surgeons) will lead the review, which will deliver its findings by April 2018.

-By any measure this is a sad case for all concerned and criminal practitioners will be observing the fallout to assess its future significance.
+By any metric, this is a tragic case for all parties involved, and criminal practitioners will be watching the impact to determine its long-term implications.